PaulJDix/nmhack17-design-doc/README.md

 Develop the FR BoB Mock Data Service.
 Supports REST calls from the Python Flask client.

 ## Appendix: Dynamo DB Java Script for CRUD Operations Article

 Look at these steps for doing some basic manipulation of docs in Dynamo DB using JS.
 Note all the prerequisites needed to run code locally and connect to DynamoDB.

 http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/GettingStarted.NodeJs.01.html

-This is Scott
+This is Scott...It works!!!!!!!!!!